- 1 Can a Breast Implant Leak From An Accident?

 Don’t be pressured into paying money to your plastic surgeon.
-If you need a car accident lawyer, we will arrange to get the plastic surgery to replace your breast implants paid by no-fault at no charge to you.
+If you need a car accident lawyer in New York, we will arrange to get the plastic surgery to replace your breast implants paid by no-fault at no charge to you.

 Let us file your No-Fault claim and No-Fault application.
 We will handle all of your No-Fault billing issues and represent you for your disability payments at no charge!
 We only charge a one-third fee of the money we collect for you for your pain and suffering.
 You must file a No-Fault application within 30 days of the date of your car accident and it can sometimes be difficult and take time to determine the correct No-Fault insurance company, so don’t wait.
 Call now for a free consultation.

 Is a Breast Implant Rupture An Emergency?

 No. At the time of an accident, you probably won’t know that your breast implant ruptured.
 When a saline implant ruptures, the saline (saltwater) is absorbed by the body and will not cause any harm.
 When a silicone implant ruptures, the thick gel leaks out more slowly than saline.
 Although not an emergency, a silicone implant should be promptly removed to spreading to other parts of the body.

 How Long Does It Take For a Breast Implant Leak To Show?